UCL/MPHY0026/doc/summerschool/registration_demo.rst

 * Throughout the game you will be shown different statistics to help you make your decision.
 * For the first 4 ablations you are shown the actual TRE (this is for training purposes, you could not know this during an actual ablation).
-Knowing the TRE makes it easy to set the margin, the margin just needs to bigger than the TRE to ensure 100% treatment.
+Knowing the TRE makes it easy to set the margin, the margin just needs to be bigger than the TRE to ensure 100% treatment.
 * You can then perform 16 more ablations, being shown different combinations of statistics that could be available during an actual ablation.
 Your job is to use your knowledge of the predictive power of these statistics (gained during part 1 and 2) to set the minimum effective margin.
 * Keep going until you get to the game over screen.

-When you've finished have a look at the file 'fred_game.log'.
+When you've finished, have a look at the file 'fred_game.log'.
 It should contain a record of your scores together with a record of what statistics were visible for each score.
 Is there a link between the visible statistics and your scores?
 Does it correspond to the correlations you might have found in part 2?